Wood-waste burner

-A wood-waste burner, known as a teepee burner or wigwam burner in the United States and a beehive burner in Canada, is a free-standing conical steel structure usually ranging from 30 to 60 ft in height.
-They are named for their resemblance to beehives, teepees, or wigwams.
-A sawdust burner is cylindrical.
-They have an opening at the top that is covered with a steel grill or mesh to keep sparks and glowing embers from escaping.
-Sawdust and wood scraps are delivered to an opening near the top of the cone by means of a conveyor belt or Archimedes' screw, where they fall onto the fire near the center of the structure.
+A wood-waste burner, or wood burner, known as a teepee burner or wigwam burner in the United States and a beehive burner in Canada, is a free-standing structure designed to burn waste wood from logging yards and sawdust from sawmills.
+Waste burners were originally cylindrical, and designs varied over time, but most surviving examples are of the conical type, and thus named for their resemblance to beehives, teepees, or wigwams.
+Burners have an opening at the top that is covered with a steel grill or mesh to keep sparks and glowing embers from escaping.
+Sawdust and wood scraps are delivered to an opening near the top of the cone by a conveyor belt or Archimedes' screw, where they fall onto the fire near the center of the structure.

-Teepee or beehive burners are used to dispose of waste wood in logging yards and sawdust from sawmills by incineration.
-As a result, they produce a large quantity of smoke and ash, which is vented directly into the atmosphere without filtering, contributing to poor air quality.
-The burners are considered to be a major source of air pollution and have been phased out in most areas.
-Teepee burners went out of general use in the Northwestern United States by the mid 1970s, and are prohibited from operation in Oregon, as well as southwestern Washington State.
-There are a few derelict beehive burners remaining in California, Oregon, Washington State, and Western Canada.
-The majority of wood waste is now recycled and used as a component in various forest products, such as pellet fuel, particle board, and mulch.
+Wood burners vent smoke and ash into the atmosphere without filtering, causing air pollution.
+Teepee burners went out of general use in the United States by the 1970s, and are prohibited from operation in Oregon and southwestern Washington state.
+A few derelict beehive burners survive in California, Oregon, Washington, and Western Canada.
+Most wood waste is now recycled for use in various forest products, such as pellet fuel, particle board, and mulch.

+History

+Origins

+Industrial forestry in the Pacific Northwest began in 1827, when John McLoughlin built the first sawmill outside Fort Vancouver.
+By the end of the century, steam power and improved saw blades had rendered mills extremely productive.
+That also meant they generated substantial quantities of waste, in the form of sawdust, bark, offcuts, and many other wasted parts of a tree.
+The conversion efficiency of the volume of a whole tree into usable products, even including non-lumber uses like turpentine or in later years particle board, was never very high.
+Even in the 1950s, it averaged 30 to 40%.
+Large amounts of waste would pile up at a mill, posing a serious fire hazard.